Thursday, April 20, 2023

 5. Measure the Resin and Hardener Accurately

 It goes without saying that you don't want to waste resin.
-But if you measure it out inaccurately, you'll get to the bottom of your resin kit and have either resin or hardener left over.
-With most resins, you can't buy Part A or Part B on their own, so you will have to dispose of the leftover product at a chemical refuse station.
+However, if you're inaccurate with measuring out the two parts, you'll end up with either resin or hardener left over when you've finished your resin kit.
+With most resins, you cannot purchase Part A or Part B separately, so you will have to dispose of the leftover product at a chemical waste station.

 N.B.
-Never place resin/hardener in the trash unless it's mixed and cured.
+Never place resin or hardener in the trash unless it has been mixed and cured.

 6. Use Biodegradable Rubbish Bags